Central Vermont Community Radio Central Vermont Community Radio

 Here are the dozen new shows coming on the air, bringing us up to 60 locally made shows!

-The Rubber Room - a music show hosted by retired Johnson State professor, Dan Towner.
-This show will feature music recorded on 78s (records) and feature swing, blues, and “black music” from the 20s, 30s, and that era of early music.
+• The Rubber Room - a music show hosted by retired Johnson State professor, Dan Towner.
+This show will “swing across the genres” with music from various genres.
 Tune in Wednesdays 1-2pm.

-A monthly poetry show - Hosted by local poet, print shop printer, and professor, Kyle Schlesinger.
-Join Kyle on a new Monday morning monthly rotation at 11am, for prose and poetry assignments for listeners.
+• Cuneiform Radio - Hosted by local poet, print shop printer, and professor, Kyle Schlesinger.
+Join Kyle on a new Monday morning monthly rotation at 11am (2nd and 4th Mondays), for prose and poetry assignments for listeners.

-Poa for the People - Hosted by Poa Mutino, this show will explore grief and how we connect to each other in the monthly Monday rotation at 11am.
+• Poa for the People - Hosted by Poa Mutino, this show will explore grief and how we connect to each other in the monthly Monday rotation at 11am (3rd Mondays).

 As always, we do our best to re-curate the syndicated programming we’ve aired (where these local shows are airing instead).
 Look for some minor changes to the lineup for where some of those shows will have gone (or retired).
 Thanks to our Programming Committee for giving such careful thought to how we continue to improve our programming to draw in even more Vermonters to tune in.